How to Repair a Cracked Acrylic Bathtub

 If you have a crack in your acrylic bathtub, the first step is to stop the tub surface from flexing because excessive movement will lead to the crack reappearing or further cracks forming.
 To do this, check the entire surface of the tub and find the area where the surface is flexing.
 You will need to drill 0.25-inch holes through the area surrounding the crack, with a couple of extra holes adjacent to the length of the crack.
 Take care not to drill past the cavity and through the other side of the tub.

 Inject the holes with insulating foam.
 For best results, use a 2-part foam that dries instantly so you can proceed without waiting for it to dry.
 This foam will pad out any cavities between the interior and exterior surfaces of the tub and make them more stable.
+Some insulation foams are toxic to breathe in, so check the list of ingredients and wear protective clothing (face mask, gloves, safety goggles) while using them, especially if you have a history of breathing or skin condition issues.

 Step 2 - Halt the Crack